fsoubelet/PyhDToolkit/examples/README.rst

 Gallery
 =======

-This page contains a gallery showcasing either plotting functionality provided in `~pyhdtoolkit.cpymadtools.plotters`, or plots made from results of convenient functions available in `~pyhdtoolkit`.
+This page contains a gallery showcasing either plotting functionality provided in the `pyhdtoolkit.plotting` submodules, or plots made from results of convenient functions available in `~pyhdtoolkit`.

 .. important::
     The examples shown here are plotted with a customized but simple ``rcParams`` style.
 If one uses